JamesSkemp/words/content/post/the-internet-critical-mass.md

 +++
-title = "The Internet - critical mass?" summary = "Having moved from items written in January of 2006, to items written in late-2005, then to 2001, and then back to mid-2005, I have realized for myself what many have already realized.
+title = "The Internet - critical mass?" description = "Having moved from items written in January of 2006, to items written in late-2005, then to 2001, and then back to mid-2005, I have realized for myself what many have already realized.
 There's a problem with the Internet." draft = false comments = true date = "2006-02-09T21:54:00-06:00"